Royal Mail is back! Enjoy reliable delivery across the UK as we return to using Royal Mail for your orders.

 Aim for at least 150 minutes of moderate activity per week and 7–9 hours of good-quality sleep each night, as advised by the NHS.

-Chronic stress can deplete NAD+ through increased inflammation and oxidative stress.
-Supporting your nervous system may help slow NAD+ breakdown and improve your sense of wellbeing.
+Long-term stress can lower your NAD+ levels by increasing inflammation and oxidative stress in the body.
+Supporting your nervous system may help slow down NAD+ loss and improve your overall wellbeing.

-• Spend time outdoors or engage in creative hobbies and exercise.
+• Spend time outdoors, move your body, or enjoy creative hobbies

-• Limit stimulants such as caffeine and alcohol
+• Cut back on stimulants like caffeine and alcohol

-• Use saunas or hot tubs, which may help stimulate NAD+ production through mild thermal stress
+• Use saunas or hot baths - gentle heat may support NAD+ production

-In addition to lifestyle changes, many people choose to support their NAD+ levels through supplementation.
-NAD+ injections and IV therapy are popular options that deliver NAD+ directly into the bloodstream for quick and efficient results.
+Alongside healthy lifestyle changes, many people choose to support their NAD+ levels with supplements.
+NAD+ injections and IV therapy are popular because they deliver NAD+ directly into the bloodstream, offering fast and effective results.

 What Is a NAD+ Supplement?

-A NAD+ supplement is a product designed to help restore the body's natural levels of Nicotinamide Adenine Dinucleotide (NAD+), a vital molecule found in every cell.
-As we age, our NAD+ levels naturally decline, which can affect metabolism, energy, brain function, and cellular repair.
+A NAD+ supplement helps restore levels of Nicotinamide Adenine Dinucleotide (NAD+), a vital molecule found in every cell.
+As we get older, our NAD+ levels naturally drop.
+This can affect energy, brain function, metabolism, and the body’s ability to repair itself.

-Using NAD+ injections safely is essential for getting the most benefit and avoiding unnecessary side effects.
-The NAD+ injection pen is designed for easy self-administration at home.
-Below is a complete guide on how to set up, inject, and store your NAD+ safely and effectively.
+It’s important to use NAD+ injections safely to get the best results and avoid side effects.
+The NAD+ injection pen is made for easy self-use at home.
+Here’s a simple guide on how to set up, inject, and store your NAD+ safely and effectively.

-The NAD+ pen delivers the solution subcutaneously (under the skin).
-Each injection is controlled and easy to administer following a few simple steps.
-For best results and safety:
+The NAD+ pen delivers the solution just under the skin (a subcutaneous injection).
+Each dose is easy to give yourself by following a few simple steps.
+For the best results and safety:

-• After this loading phase, inject every other day as needed
+• After that, inject every other day if needed

-• The recommended dose is up to 50mg per injection, equal to 30 units on the pen (0.3ml)
+• Recommended dose: up to 50mg per injection, which is 30 units on the pen (0.3ml)

 How to Set Up Your NAD+ Injection Pen